 The Ohio Wesleyan Leadership Fellows program is designed to provide students with well-developed leadership skills combined with the opportunity to organize, influence, and present leadership programs that serve the campus community.
-The Fellows program also allows for mentoring emerging student leaders.

 Although each Fellowship is unique in purpose and tasks, general responsibilities may include: